python-openapi/openapi-core/README.rst

    spec = create_spec(spec_dict)

-Now you can use it to validate and unmarshal requests
+Now you can use it to validate requests

 .. code-block:: python